garvitgupta17/sql-exploratory-data-analysis-project/README.md

 - `MIN()`
 - `MAX()`

-### Relational Analysis
+### Data Relationships
 - `LEFT JOIN`
+- Fact-to-dimension analysis
-- Multi-column `GROUP BY`
+- Multi-column grouping
-- Sorting and filtering aggregated results

 ### Date & Time Analysis
 - `YEAR()`
 - `DATETRUNC()`
 - `DATEDIFF()`
-- Dynamic date calculations with `GETDATE()`
+- `GETDATE()`

 ### Advanced SQL
-- CTEs
+- Common Table Expressions (CTEs)
 - Window functions
 - `LAG()`
+- `SUM() OVER()`
+- `AVG() OVER()`
 - Running totals
-- Partitioned averages
-- Conditional segmentation
+- Comparative analysis
-- Part-to-whole calculations
+- Part-to-whole analysis

 ### Analytical Engineering
 - Reusable SQL views
-- Layered CTE design
-- Business KPI definitions
+- Customer analytical reporting
-- Customer/product analytical marts
+- Product analytical reporting
+- Business-rule segmentation
+- Explicit type casting
+- `NULLIF()` for safe division

 ---

-## 📈 Key Analytical Questions
+## 📊 Business Questions Answered

-The project is structured around business questions rather than isolated SQL syntax exercises.

-### Business Performance
+### Sales Performance
-- What is the total revenue?
+- What are the total sales, orders, quantity, and average price?
-- How many orders and items were sold?
+- How does sales performance change over time?
-- What is the average selling price?
+- What is the cumulative sales trajectory?

 ### Customer Analytics
-- Where are customers located?
+- How are customers distributed across countries and genders?
 - Which customers generate the most revenue?
-- Who places the most orders?
+- Which customers place the most orders?
-- How can customers be segmented by value and relationship lifespan?
+- How can customers be segmented by value and lifespan?
-- What is customer recency and AOV?
+- What are customer recency and AOV?

 ### Product Analytics
 - Which products generate the most revenue?
-- Which products underperform?
+- Which products perform poorly?
-- Which categories and subcategories drive sales?
+- Which categories and subcategories contribute the most revenue?
+- How do products perform compared with their historical average?
-- Which products are high, mid, or low performers?
+- Which products are high, mid-range, or low performers?

-### Time-Series Analytics
-- How do sales change month over month?
-- What is the cumulative revenue trajectory?
-- How does a product perform against its historical average?
-- How does current performance compare with the previous year?

-### Contribution Analysis
+### Revenue Contribution
 - Which categories contribute most to total revenue?
 - What percentage of total sales does each category represent?

 ---

 ## 🗺️ Project Roadmap

-The project follows a progression from foundational exploration to advanced analytical reporting:

 ![Project Roadmap](docs/Project%20Roadmap.png)